xpcbyr/learngit/readme.txt

 modify this line after add.

-creating a new branch is quick AND simple.
+creating a new branch is quick AND AND simple.